 Will I get an ear infection with my grommets in place?

 It is possible but the majority of people do not get any more ear infections than the rest of the population.
 You will know if you have an infection as there will usually be a smelly discharge from the ear, usually discoloured either yellow, green or even bloody.
 You may also have a temperature.

 Treatment is with antibiotic eardrops prescribed by your GP.
 Occasionally antibiotics by mouth may also be required.

 It is important to keep the ears dry for 4-6 weeks after the surgery.
 This includes protecting the ears whilst having a bath or shower at home, using cotton wool mixed with Vaseline.
 Swimming should be avoided for two weeks, and then can be resumed with or without earplugs.
 If diving takes place, then earplugs should be used.

 1. Water contact and swimming

-Swimming should be avoided for two weeks after the operation.
-After this, your child can swim without ear plugs, although if they undertake diving then earplugs should be used.
+Swimming should be avoided for four weeks after the operation.
+After this, your child can swim without earplugs, although if they undertake diving then earplugs should be used.
 It is important however to prevent dirty or soapy water from getting into the ear, which can be achieved by using a cotton-wool ball covered in Vaseline to plug the ears.

-You will be seen again by your specialist in the ENT clinic within 6-12 weeks after the surgery in order to check that the grommets are still in place and working, and also to recheck the hearing.
-Thereafter you will almost certainly be seen again, although at less frequent intervals, until the grommets have fallen out.
+You will be seen again by your specialist in the ENT clinic around four weeks after the surgery in order to check that the grommets are still in place and working, and also to recheck the hearing.
+Thereafter you will almost certainly be seen again about six months after the surgery, to check on the progress of the grommets.